LTU-RAI/Ericsson-GNSS-RTK-ROS-package/README.md

 ```

 * In a few seconds, the client will connect to Ericsson ground station and then the ROS publisher will start publishing the positioning informations in the proper ROS topics.

+## Note

+There might be a bug in the altitude, which might be divided or multiplied by 10.
+Therefore, if you need the altitude, remember to check and properly divide or multiply it by 10.

 ## Performance